 Browsing the web with poor connectivity can be a frustrating, slow, and expensive experience.
-In the increasingly technologically hinged world that we live in, poor net connectivity is a complete no-no for the netizens of all ages alike.
+In the increasingly technologically hinged world that we live in, poor net connectivity is a complete no-no for netizens of all ages alike.
 We need information, and we need it fast.
 Chrome’s on Android’s Data Saver feature feeds to the need for speedy net connectivity by optimizing web pages automatically, and the Data saver brings down the data usage by up to 90% to help with the situations of data constraints.
-Therefore, now loading of web pages becomes twice faster than before and even slower networks can have a greater number of pages that have finished loading.
-This paves the way for up gradation from HTTP to HTTPS pages with direct feedback to the developers.
+Therefore, now the loading of web pages becomes twice as fast as before, and even slower networks can have more pages that have finished loading.
+This paves the way for upgradation from HTTP to HTTPS pages with direct feedback to the developers.

 Lite pages: how do they work?

 Lite pages are powered by inbuilt optimizations and Google servers to improve page loading, easing up the user experience considerably.
 The optimization has region-to-region versatility, i.e., specific optimization techniques according to the region of the user and as per the configuration of the page by the developer.
 An HTTPS page optimized by Chrome has only the URL shared with Google with the other personalized information, such as login information, remaining encrypted.
 However, these optimizations are applied in cases of users being troubled by slow loading of data and specifically.